gesiscss/ChatDashboard/README.md

 ### 3) Creating keys for encryption (local)
 ChatDashboard us using the `cyphr` package for encrypting donated data before it is persistently stored on the server.
 To do this, you need to create your own two sets of keys for encrypting and decrypting data.
-One set of keys will be stored in the server, while you should keep the other somewhere secure.
-Because we're using asynchronous encryption, the keyp air stored on the server cannot be used for decryption.
-This adds some security but also means that you will *not be able to access your collected data ever again* if you delete / lose your local key pair.
+One set of keys will be stored on the server while you should keep the other somewhere secure.
+Because we're using asynchronous encryption, the keypair stored on the server cannot be used for decryption.
+This adds some security but also means that you will *not be able to access your collected data ever again* if you delete or lose your local key pair.
 In the below example UNIX file paths are used.
 If you are using Windows, you need to adapt the file paths.

 ```
 # loading library